jimacasaet/ee298-deep_learning/README.md

 ### Results of the modified Query-to-image VAE-GAN
 ## Recommendations and Pitfalls
 1. While training on the deep learning machines provided, we noticed that the machines were not configured to use `tensorflow-gpu` (i.e. it cannot access NVIDIA cuDNN).
 This hampered our capability to perform more tests.
 2. Some configurations in the model's architecture were not mentioned on the paper; one of the most crucial examples is how the encoder's reparameterization network is defined.
-This may have been one of the reasons why our original implementation did not work.
+This may have affected our original implementation.
 3. Using LeakyReLU seems to be more effective than using plain ReLU, as shown by the results in our experiments and in other groups' experiments.